Dairine Vanston: Later life and legacy

 Vanston died on 12 July 1988 in a nursing home in Enniskerry, County Wicklow.
-Her work is greatly admired, but has received little by way of critical attention, which may have been to do with her slow rate of output.
+Her work is greatly admired but has received little by way of critical attention, which may have had to do with her slow rate of output.
 A number of her works have proved difficult to trace.
 Vanston was a private person, even refusing to cooperate with the Taylor galleries in the 1980s when they wanted to mount a retrospective of her work.
 The National Self-Portrait Collection in Limerick holds a work by Vanston.